 Contact Ben Dubin-Thaler at firstname.lastname@example.org

 Latasha Wright, Ph.D., Chief Scientific Officer, Latasha received her Ph.D. from NYU Langone Medical Center in cell and molecular biology.
 She continued her scientific training at Johns Hopkins University and Weill Cornell Medical Center.
 She has co-authored numerous publications, presented her work at international and national conferences.
 BioBus enables Latasha to share her love of science with a new generation of scientists.
 Latasha spearheaded the creation of the first BioBase community lab, the BioBus internship program, and our Harlem expansion.
 Everyday that Latasha spends teaching students about science in this transformative environment helps her remember that science is fun.
 She loves sharing the journey of discovery with students of all ages.

 Contact Latasha Wright at email@example.com

 Contact Mollie Thurman at firstname.lastname@example.org

-Christine Marizzi, Ph.D, Chief Community Scientist, graduated from the University of Vienna, Austria, with a Ph.D. in Genetics.
+Christine Marizzi, Ph.D, Director of Community Science, graduated from the University of Vienna, Austria, with a Ph.D. in Genetics.
 With 13+ years in national and international science education, she dedicates her time, energy and intellect to build frameworks that help students realize their greatest potential in STEM fields and provide traditionally under-represented minorities with multiple entry points to academic and professional careers in STEM disciplines.
 She frequently consults on best practises for student-centered, place-based science education, and serves as scientific reviewer for international journals, funding agencies and science centers.
 Her deep interest in biological systems and data visualization also led to several critically acclaimed projects at the intersection between technology, art, and science with a wide range of collaborators.
 Her current position at BioBus allows her to combine her extensive training in science with her passion for science communication and outreach in a nonprofit environment. #ScienceIsForEveryone

 Contact Christine Marizzi at email@example.com